Save Money Using Compressed Air Flow Meters

 Compressed Air Flow Meters

-In large industrial applications, a thermal mass meter is an excellent compressed air flow meter.
-It can help determine when and where compressed air is used, identify waste, therefore improve operational efficiency.
+A thermal mass meter is an excellent compressed air flow meter for industrial applications.
+It can help determine when and where compressed air is used, identify waste, and improve operational efficiency.

 Using multiple air compressors and knowing the flow rate from each can help optimize compressed air distribution and determine the compressors’ efficiency.
 Optimizing compressed air flow may postpone the need to buy a new compressor.
-Also, the measurements will help size a new compressor when it is time to purchase.
-Air mass flow measurements may also inform the user if it is appropriate to shut down a compressor during reduced airflow periods.
+The measurements will also help size a new compressor when it is time to purchase.
+Air mass flow measurements may also inform the user if shutting down a compressor during reduced airflow periods is appropriate.

 A thermal mass flow meter has low-end sensitivity and can detect if a compressor system is leaking when the system is off.
 The Sage Meter can measure direct mass flow as low as 5 SFPM (or 1 SCFM in a 6-inch pipe).